GlueDigital/universal-scripts/docs/data-fetching.md

 If you need to add any extra Redux middlewares to the store, you can create `src/store/middlewares.js` and export an array of middlewares to configure them.
 The thunk middleware will be added automatically.

+If you need to add a middleware to React Router at the client (like the scroll middleware), just export a `routerMiddlewares` array from the routes index, and they will be loaded.

 Next steps
 ----------